View Document

 Part C - Assurance of Results

-(31) The Student Administration Division provides a schedule for each Progression Period listing tasks and key dates to ensure that results are ratified and formally published to students on or before the last date for release of results.
+(33) Student Administration provides a schedule for each Progression Period listing tasks and key dates to ensure that results are ratified and formally published to students on or before the last date for release of results.

-(32) Subject Coordinators are responsible for ensuring marks for assessment are returned in a timely manner and all grades have been entered into relevant systems within the results deadline.
+(34) Subject Coordinators are responsible for ensuring all marks for assessment tasks are accurate and grades have been entered into relevant systems within the results deadline.

-(33) The Dean is responsible for ensuring that a review of results occurs at the conclusion of each teaching period.
-As Chief Examiners for the Schools, Associate Deans, Learning and Teaching will ensure that the purposes of this review are met.
+(35) The Dean is responsible for ensuring that a review of results occurs at the conclusion of each teaching period.
+As Chief Examiners for the schools, Associate Deans (Learning and Teaching) must ensure that the purposes of this review are met.
 This means that:

 1. all grades have been lodged and are complete and accurate;